absmach/supermq/docs/getting-started.md

 ```

 If you don't provide them, default values will be used instead: 0 for `offset`,
-and 10.
+and 10 for `limit`.
 Note that `limit` cannot be set to values greater than 100.
 Providing
 invalid values will be considered malformed request.

 ### Removing clients